Zameerk0/Simon-Game/README.md

 # Simon-Game

-It's a Simon Game that's made by using HTML,CSS & JAVASCRIPT.
+It's a Simon Game Built Using HTML,CSS & JAVASCRIPT.